 Calm Yourself at Malibu Hindu Temple

-This temple focuses on the Hindu Dravidian architecture while worshipping Venkateswara and Shiva.
+This temple focuses on Hindu Dravidian architecture while worshipping Venkateswara and Shiva.

 You will get calm environments all around this structure.
-The temple welcomes people of all races, colors, or ethnicity.
+The temple welcomes people of all races, colors, and ethnicity.

 Things to remember:

 - The temple is closed on weekdays

 - The temple does not allow nonvegetarian food on the premises